samcooler/flame_art/flamatik/README.md

 Each servo and needle valve head is slightly different.
 Therefore "full off" might be 0, or it might be 5, or it might be 10.
 It's pretty important to get these values right, to avoid jamming the servo and causing failure.

-This calibration is done in `flame_test` .
+This calibration is done in `flamatik` .
 There is a configuration table that maps the abstract range to the physical range.

 The table in the configuration file is called `aperture_calibration` . ** It has a tuple which is the start and stop range. ** These are represented as `float` (although more properly they might be `int`).